| Learn more |

 In 2006, America spent $337 million for this trans-cybernet system and as Chief Intelligence Officer, Allen began positioning his officers in each FC, thus enabling America’s intelligence community to share terrorist information with over 600 state and local agencies.

 In this highly-plausible scenario, through the HSDN secure network, Allen’s locally-embedded, federal intelligence officers inside L.A. would instantly tap into their underground workstation supercomputers, penetrate the secured IC terminals and pull together the staggering intelligence-gathering capabilities of the U.S. intelligence community, then share it with Los Angeles and state authorities- in real time, sanitized, of course.
-The HSDN system would transform the cloak-and-dagger, top secret particulars of this scenario into an unclassified product that would conceal the sources and methods used to acquire the overseas intelligence, but still instantly tip off state and local authorities on the essence of the looming threat.
+The HSDN system would transform the cloak-and-dagger, top secret particulars of this scenario into an unclassified product that would conceal the sources and methods used to acquire the overseas intelligence, before sharing the information with state and local authorities on the essence of the looming threat.

 Indeed, al Qaeda yearns for loss of American lives on a massive scale.
-The “old” terrorists’ weapons of choice- small arms, plastique explosives, and rocket-propelled grenades- appear trite when our intelligence community has verified that al Qaeda has set its sights on acquiring and detonating nuclear, radiological, chemical and/or biological weapons inside America.
+The “old” terrorists’ weapons of choice, like small arms, plastique explosives, and rocket-propelled grenades, appear trite when our intelligence community has verified that al Qaeda has set its sights on acquiring and detonating nuclear, radiological, chemical and/or biological weapons inside America.

 As we all know, the marine barracks were bombed and Allen wondered if the intelligence ever made it up the chain of command and if the bombing could have been prevented.
 The marine he passed on the intelligence to was named Oliver North.

 Allen’s Fusion Centers, occupied by his intelligence officers and HSDN network, calls upon the US Intelligence Community’s global intelligence-gathering capability to support local communities.
 Yes, Fusion Centers are currently operating close by us all.
-OSINT News believes, that in this new war, we should be glad they’re close at hand...in every state.
+I believe we should be glad they’re close at hand...in every state.

 No comments: